11 Apr 2014

 Stagg Jr. (67,2%, OB 2013, first batch)

 Nose: I believe my nostrils are gone.
-A very fierce ethanol kick.
-After some settling down, indeed quite similar to a senior George T. Stagg.
+A very fierce ethanol kick and wood burn.
+After some settling down and water, indeed similar to a senior George T. Stagg.
 Very rich, with lots of dry, oaky notes and rye spices like pepper and clove.
 Wood varnish.
 Toffee and honey sweetness as well.
 Chocolate.
 A lot of vanilla notes as well, if you let it breathe.
 Mouth: a nice combination of honey and bags of mint.
 Then some cinnamon bark and really dry wood.
-Quite hefty, alcoholic and tannic.
+Quite hefty, alcoholic, sweet and tannic.
 A few drops of water make it slightly citrusy but the powdery dryness becomes even louder – I find it difficult to get a good balance with drinkability.
 Finish: long, dry with burnt notes and vanilla.

-Good, but it goes downhill.
-The nose is rich and complex, but the palate is a slightly harsh oak infusion with a surprising thinness if you think away the alcohol.
+Rather good, but it goes downhill.
+The nose is pretty rich, but the palate is a harsh oak infusion with a surprising thinness if you think away the alcohol.
 Around $ 50 in the US, or around € 90 if you find a bottle on this side of the ocean.